p91g/patrick-moore.github.io/_pages/about.md

 What is this site for?
 ------
 I have created this site to host a summary of my PhD research, including the different methods and tools that I have used.
 Hopefully others interested in the field find some of it useful!
+* I have created a Python app [here]("https://app-built-env-trips.streamlit.app"), including visualisation of outlier detection, training a model to predict bikeshare trips and optimising docking station locations using an Evolutionary algorithm.

 Interests
 ------